28 USC § 1332 and Calculating Amount in Controversy

 However, if the court concludes to a “legal certainty” that the amount in controversy is insufficient, then the court should dismiss the case for lack of subject matter jurisdiction.
 For example, let’s say a plaintiff sues over an alleged breach of contract.
 If the contract has a clause that limits liability to $50,000, then the court will probably dismiss the case on grounds that the amount in controversy does not satisfy the threshold requirements of 28 USC § 1332.

-If a plaintiff has multiple claims against a single defendant then we may aggregate claims.
+If a plaintiff has multiple claims against a single defendant then the court may aggregate claims to satisfy the amount in controversy.
 For example, a $40,000 breach of contract claim and a $50,000 tort claim against one defendant can be combined. $90,000 > $75,000.

 But courts may not aggregate claims against multiple defendants or claims by multiple plaintiffs.